FREQUENLY ASKED QUESTIONS

-A: On Thursday afternoon, June 13, prior to the convention’s start, we will present a free mini-conference for those who are considering educating their children at home or those who are new to homeschooling.
+A: On Thursday afternoon, July 10, prior to the convention’s start, we will present a free three hour mini-conference for those who are considering educating their children at home or those who are new to homeschooling.
 DETAILS

 Q: Is there a fee to attend?

 A: No advance registration is required.
 Just come on down and join us!
 You will need to pay for parking, which runs approximately $10-$15 per day near the Phoenix Convention Center.

 Q: Can I attend the homeschool convention, too?

 A: Yes!
 We encourage you to attend the homeschool convention in addition to the Considering Homeschooling pre-convention mini-conference.
 You'll need to register for the convention and pay the convention registration fee.

 Q: Is there a discount to attend the homeschool convention if I attend the mini-conference Thursday?